remix-run/react-router/docs/upgrading/reach.md

 clicks it, the server isn't involved since you're using a client-side router.
 You'll need to be more diligent about updating your links 😬.

-Alternatively, if you want to allow for outdated links, _and you realize you need to configure your redirects on both the client and the server_, go ahead and copy paste the `Redirect` component we were about to ship but then deleted.
+Alternatively, if you want to allow for outdated links, _and you realize you need to configure your redirects on both the client and the server_, go ahead and copy and paste the `Redirect` component we were about to ship but then deleted.

 ```jsx
 import { useEffect } from "react";